Kelvingrove Art Gallery and Museum

 Not something you would expect from Dali after seeing all the melting clocks. (although I do love those paintings too.)
 It was painted by Dali in 1951 and the others were Vincent van Gough’s Le Moulin de la Galette painted in 1886 - his painting of the windmill we had seen in Paris and a self-portrait.
 They are both tiny but stunning just the same.
 I also loved the Rembrandt Sketch.
 There are group tours of the museum if you prefer but I like to just wander and explore on my own.
 There are 22 galleries within the museum with exhibits ranging from ancient Egypt to Renaissance art and French Impressionist.
 There are often temporary exhibitions as well and like most museums and galleries in Scotland, entry is free.

 GLASGOW UNIVERSITY University Avenue West End, Glasgow G12 8QQ

 Founded in 1451, the university is made up of stunning architecture and is the 4th oldest university in the English-speaking world and one of Scotland’s 4 ancient universities.
 You can take a tour or just wander the grounds yourself but keep in mind it is a working university and there are students attending classes.
 Some of the attractions to visit include The Hunterian Museum, The Hunterian Art Gallery including The Charles Rennie Mackintosh House, and Kelvin Gallery.

-The Cloisters are a favourite of Outlander fans.
+The Cloisters are a favorite of Outlander fans.
 Also known as the Undercroft or the Arches.
 They connect the East and West Quadrangles and the doorway leads inside to Bute Hall and the Hunterian Museum.
-There is a visitor’s centre shop if you want souvenirs or gifts and a selection of cafes and restaurants.
+There is a visitor’s center shop if you want souvenirs or gifts and a selection of cafes and restaurants.
 There are self-guided tours and this is a link to a map of the university.